nudoru/App-Framework/README.md

 Handy starting template for my JS projects based on some of the ideas of: AS3 Robotlegs, Backbone, Ember + other random ideas I've found and liked.

-Dependencies: RxJS, GSAP TweenLite and Lowdash
+Dependencies: RxJS, GSAP TweenLite, Lowdash and my Nudoru utility classes.

 ## To create new application